The demonisation of white people

 This accusation follows a trend for white people bashing that has been picking up steam in recent years.
 With no fear of being called out for racism, so-called progressives have blamed white people for everything ranging from spreading COVID-19 to BAME people’s lack of usage of woodlands and their non-participation in the environmental movement.

 Even the most well intentioned white people, such as the Extinction Rebellion (XR) organisers, have found themselves accused of deliberately excluding black people.
-Black communities were under too much strain in their daily lives and faced too much discrimination from the police to sign up to XR’s white-centric protests, according to black critics.
+Black communities were under too much strain in their daily lives and faced too much discrimination from the police to sign up to XR’s white-centric protests, according to some critics.
 The current BLM protests, now in their fifth week, have made a mockery of that argument, showing that black communities are well capable of facing off the police and protesting when an issue resonates with them.

 There has also been much talk about the ‘micro-aggressions’ black people suffer daily at the hands of the police and wider white public.
 “I was walking down the road the other day and an old lady clutched her handbag and crossed over to the other side,” complained one BLM protester to a TV news journalist.
 The implication here is that white people are entirely to blame for inter-ethnic tension as if aggressive and passive aggressive acts flow in one direction only: from white people to black people.